freenas/freenas-docs/userguide/system.rst

 confirmed SED device, then :guilabel:`Edit`.
 Enter and confirm the password in the :guilabel:`SED Password` and
 :guilabel:`Confirm SED Password` fields.
-Disks that have a configured password will show bullets in their row of the :guilabel:`SED Password` column of :menuselection:`Storage --> Disks`.
-Conversely, the rows in that column will be empty for disks that do not support SED or which will be unlocked using the global password.
+Disks that have a configured password show bullets in their row of the :guilabel:`SED Password` column of :menuselection:`Storage --> Disks`.
+Conversely, the rows in that column will be empty for disks that do not support SED or which are unlocked using the global password.

 Next, remember to initialize the devices: